Greg Saunders: Fictional character biography

 The short-lived series in World's Finest culminated in the Vigilante coming to Gotham City to meet his old partner Stuff, only to find his friend murdered by his old enemy, the Dummy.
-At the end of this series, The Vigilante rode off with Stuff's son (who had been trained by Richard Dragon).
+At the end of the series, Vigilante rides off with Stuff's son.

 Vigilante continued to sporadically appear as a superhero in DC Comics, having been established as running a dude ranch in Mesa City (the former home of Western hero Johnny Thunder).

 Seven Soldiers

 In Grant Morrison's Seven Soldiers #0, the Vigilante establishes a new Seven Soldiers of Victory to battle the monstrous spider of Miracle Mesa.
 He is apparently killed alongside the rest of the team, only to re-appear as a ghost in Bulleteer #3 (also part of the Seven Soldiers series).
 He attempts to recruit a new team of seven to further battle the threat of the Sheeda.
 He claims Bulleteer's actions will allow him to 'rest'.